ghoshpukurcollegeapp/privacypolicy/deleteaccount.md

 If you choose to delete your account, your personal information will be permanently removed from our systems, subject to any legal obligations to retain certain data.

 ### Requesting Account Deletion:
-You have the right to request the deletion of your account at any time.
-To initiate the account deletion process, please follow the google forms link and fill up the required details
-- <a href="https://docs.google.com/forms/d/1gZtjUxpyTeCAk9degPYMmp4znAHFuAh9ubCg93fN0To/viewform?pli=1&pli=1&pli=1&edit_requested=true">Go to Delete Account</a>

 We respect your right to control your personal information.
-Therefore, we provide you with the option to delete your account.
-Here's what you need to know about account deletion:
+Therefore, we provide you with the option to delete your account within our app.
+You have the right to request the deletion of your account at any time within our app.
+To initiate the account deletion process within our app you can follow this process:

+Open Ghoshpukur College Ambari App > Open Navigation Drawer > Click on Delete my Account > Fillup the required details > DONE

 ## Consequences of Account Deletion:
 When you request the deletion of your account, the following actions will be taken: